porteconj/research_report/content/posts/evaluating-the-eurozone’s-impact-on-portugal.md

 ---
-title: Evaluating the Eurozone’s impact on Portugal
+title: Evaluating the net-benefits of Portugal entering the Eurozone
 date: 2026-02-01T20:52:08.276Z
 categories:
   - Economic History